chinmaynema/chinmaynema.github.io/_posts/2019-08-19-Gandikota.md

 <p align="center">
 <img src="Gandikota Pics/IMG_20190818_093923_1.jpg" alt="Hiking at Gandikota - Grand Canyon of India" width="99.4%">
+	People hiking down the canyon to the river
 </p>

 - At the river, the person in-charge guided us to our kayak, gave instructions and with his gentle push, off we were on our 45 minutes excursion